Auronno7/retail-customer-segmentation/README.md

 Project Overview

 This repository contains an end-to-end, reproducible pipeline for building an integrated customer segmentation and behavioural analytics framework on Walmart-style transactional data.
-The project combines RFM (Recency–Frequency–Monetary) scoring and promotion use rate with k-means clustering, promotion-use profiling, churn flags, and hypothesis testing to translate raw sales logs into actionable customer segmentations for targeting, retention, and offer design.
+The project combines RFM (Recency-Frequency-Monetary) scoring and promotion use rate with k-means clustering, promotion-use profiling, churn flags, and hypothesis testing to translate raw sales logs into actionable customer segmentations for targeting, retention, and offer design.

 Secured 1st place as a three-member team, competing against 10 other teams at the project show.
 I worked on data wrangling, RFM, promotion behaviour, k-means clustering, churn rate, and hypothesis tests (Spearman + simple linear regression) in R (RStudio); visualizations in R, Power BI, and Tableau.